alcaeus/mongo-php-library/tests/AggregationBlogPost/article.md

 }
 ```

-By once again keeping fields as parameters, we keep the method flexible and
+By once again keeping fields as parameters, the method remains flexible and we
 allow using it in a pipeline that produces slightly different documents up to
 this point.
 Since the method works independently of how we group documents, we
 also keep the identifier as a parameter.
 Using this method further simplifies